epfml/getting-started/docs/runai_cli.md

 The `'su $GASPAR_USERNAME'` gives you a shell running under your user account, allowing you to access network storage.
 While your user can access /mloscratch, the root user cannot.

-> [!NOTE] These base images are not compatible with the python script in this repository.
-The reason is that this python script is set up to use your GASPAR user id and group id as the main user in the docker image.
-Thijs' images use the root user and have the GASPAR user on top; you can still use the python script, but you need to modify it to use the correct user id and group id.
+> [!NOTE]
+> These base images are **not** plug‑and‑play compatible with the `csub.py` workflow.
+The scripts in this repo assume that the runtime image honours the LDAP UID/GID passed in via environment (`NB_UID`, `NB_GID`, etc.) and uses `docker/entrypoint.sh` to mirror your Gaspar identity inside the container.
+> Thijs’ images use a different layout (root plus a separate user).
+You can still use them through the raw CLI as shown here, or treat them as a starting point for a custom image that you adapt to the new entrypoint / UID model.

 ## Running a job (for experiments)
 [[Minimal cifar example including logging to wandb]](https://github.com/epfml/cifar/tree/wandb)